Lucky-feather/5K-Fox/README.md

 ## Game Style: Digital pet

+#### Background
+This game was created as a project assignment for Unit 1 of General Assembly's Software Engineering Immersive program.

 #### Objective:
 Using run, nap, and cookie buttons, help Fox meet goals to prepare for running a 5k.